haileyraehughes89/challenge-5-Third-Party-APIs/PsuedoCode.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+# What do I need?
+Display Current Day at TOP of calendar
+Time blocks for standard business hours
+Color coded timeblocks, depicting the past, present and future Ability to type in timeblock and save event in local storage Ability to refresh page with saved events still available

+# First?
+Add current day at top of calendar:

+# Second?
+Create ability to save events in timeblocks
+1. Add event listener to javascript:
+    -listen for click on save
+        -saves to local storage
+        -and remains on webpage after refresh

+# Third?
+Color code timeblocks based on past/present/future

+# Fourth?
+Add timeblocks for standard business hours